VladThodo/tovos/README.md

 - `make all` builds the bootloader, kernel and then bundles them in a disk image
 - `make run` similar to `make all` but also starts QEMU

+Additional make commands will be added as the system is being developed and the builds become more sophysticated.

+# TovOS I/O

+The system is currently only capable of reading keyboard scan codes from port `0x60`.
+A better keyboard driver is currently being implemented.

 # Useful links

 - [OSDev Wiki](https://wiki.osdev.org/Expanded_Main_Page)